Back to StorageRadar

 Show my last 10 scan sessions, newest first.
 For each: date, root volume, total size in GB, total item count.

-You get: A list of recent scans — pick a sessionId from here to use in follow-up queries.
+A list of recent scans.
+Pick a sessionId from here for follow-up queries.

 03 Latest scan breakdown